johnwbyrd/bloomer/README.md

 **[Download spellcheck.d64](https://johnwbyrd.github.io/bloomer/spellcheck.d64)** - Latest build from main branch

 Load it in VICE, or if you're truly l33t, write it to a real 1541 disk and run it on actual Commodore 64 hardware.
-We won't judge.

 ## Quick Start